 The card has no annual fee and has a quarterly rotating bonus, which means that you’ll earn 5 points per dollar spent on certain types of spending throughout the year.
 The bonus category spend is generally capped at $1,500 per quarter, which would earn you 7,500 bonus points per quarter or potentially, 30,000 bonus points per year.
 Also, non-bonus category charges earn 1 point per dollar on the Freedom card.

 Each quarter, we review the rotating bonus categories and create a free wallet-sized printable card to help remind you how to prioritize your spending habits for the quarter.

 In 2016, Chase introduced the Freedom Unlimited.
 Like the regular Freedom card, it has no annual fee.
 But instead of rotating bonus categories, it has a flat 1.5 points per dollar reward structure.
 So, if you charge $100 on the card, you would earn 150 points.

 Chase Ultimate Rewards

 Both cards are marketed by Chase as cash back cards, however, there is a way to make them function more like travel rewards cards.
-I cover this in my “Chase Ultimate Rewards 101” video, so check it out for more details.
+I cover this in my “Chase Ultimate Rewards 101” video/post, so check it out for more details.
 Basically, if you have a premium Chase card like the Sapphire Preferred, Sapphire Reserve, or Ink Business Preferred, you unlock additional abilities on other Ultimate Rewards earning cards, like the Freedom and Freedom Unlimited.
 This means you can transfer points to Chase’s travel partners like airlines and hotels, or even redeem them for bookings on the travel portal.